 - Graduate research:

-- Graduate students may apply for grants of up to $5,000 to cover the costs of purchasing data, administering surveys or other research costs.
-We can not support hiring undergraduate research assistants for graduate students.
+- Support for covering the cost of purchasing data, administering surveys or other research costs.
+We cannot support hiring undergraduate research assistants for graduate students.
+Up to $3,000.

-- Staff may apply for grants of up to $10,000 for innovative ways to create community around the theme.
+- Staff or faculty may apply for funds to support creative ways to create community around the theme.
+Up to $5,000.

-- Departments may apply for grants to supplement their external seminar budgets for up to $1,000 for speakers discussing research related to the theme.
+- Departments may apply to supplement external seminar budgets.
+Up to $1,000.

 Other ideas will be considered.
 Please submit an application to be considered.

 Proposals are due October 11, 2019 and will contain an abstract, one page summary, outlined goals and intended outcomes, and a detailed budget.
 Submissions will be evaluated by a committee convened by the Dean and award decisions will be made by early November.